clouddefenselabs/clouddefenselabs.github.io/index.md

 #{{ website_info_text_second }}
 ---
 {:data-align="center"}
-### Init Cyber - 'Start with Cybersecurity First'
+### Cloud Defense Labs - Cybersecurity Starting with Identity'

 {:data-align="left"}

 Welcome to my website.
-This page is currently under _heavy construction_ and constant updates as I transition from a Wordpress CMS to Jekyll with GH Pages.
+This page is currently under _heavy construction_ and constant updates..

+Update as of September 1, 2023.
+I am currently updating from a name change of InitCyber to Cloud Defense Labs.
+Please excuse the mess as I am busy

+renaming everything on this website, updating recent certificationss I am obtaining (Microsoft Cloud Certifications), developing a true hybrid Cloud/on-prem

+environment, and eventually diverting to a multi-cloud environment.
+Stay tuned!